 If someone says golf is easy, slowly walk away from that person.
 That person is crazy.
 In all seriousness, this game is hard but isn’t that partly why so many people love it?
 From all of the technical terms to athleticism to the equipment, golf isn’t a walk in the park.
 The game is tough enough on its own and when you throw in consistently struggling with the same ball flight, like a slice, that’s when clubs start to get thrown.
 I’m kidding, but really, the frustration grows.

 Trust me, you’re not alone.
-So many golfers share the same struggle of slicing the ball, we even produced an entire eight-part video series to help all the slicers out there.
+So many golfers share the same struggle of hitting a slice, we even produced an entire eight-part video series to help all the slicers out there.
 But to get down to the root of the problem is understanding why the ball flies the way it does, and what really causes a slice.
 The issue with this is that it can become confusing and that’s why VP of Instruction, Nick Clearwater, turned to table tennis to explain ball flight and what causes a slice.
 Yes, table tennis.